parthmerchant/parthmerchant/README.md

 ### Welcome to my creative development space!

 My name is Parth!

-I'm currently pursuing my Masters in Computer Science at NYU Tandon School of Engineering in Brooklyn, NY
+Currently...working alongside a brilliant team of engineers at Rokt NYC.

-🔭 I’m currently learning Machine Learning, Visualization and Blockchain<br>
+Previously...M.S.
+Computer Science at New York University, pursuing advanced knowledge of Machine Learning, Visualization and Blockchain
-📫 How to reach me: Shoot me an email! parth@parthmerchant.com<br>
+📫 How to reach me: Shoot me an email! parth@parthmerchant.com